aandre6891/bank-tech-test/README.md

 #### constructor()

-The constructor initializes a new instance of the `Account` class with an empty account array and set the balance to 0.
+The constructor initializes a new instance of the `Account` class with an empty account array and sets the balance to 0.

 #### deposit(amount, date)